This Is What's in Venus Williams' Gym Bag

 Venus Williams never disappoints, proving that you can be an athletic powerhouse and a style star at the same time (unlike many of us that rock sweat-drenched T-shirts to the gym).
 With four Olympic gold medals, seven Grand Slam singles titles and five Wimbledon singles titles under her belt, it's safe to say that Venus knows how to rock it on the court.

 If you're wondering where the tennis star finds athletic gear fit for the world stage, look no further.
-Venus partnered with Intrepid to create her own athleisure line: EleVen by Venus Williams.
+Venus created her own athleisure line: EleVen by Venus Williams.
 The collection is full of bold monochromatic patterns and bright colors, with soft, breathable fabric—perfect for your next workout or a stroll in the park.
+Even better: the athlete-turned-designer recently launched the new "Datura" collection in time for spring!

 "The line is inspired by being ‘an 11'—constantly evolving as a person and being a go-getter in all arenas of your life.
 First and foremost, I want the line to be something I would get excited to wear.
 After that, it's making sure that the fit and look of it is something other people would want to wear," Venus told E!
 News.
 "I sit down and sketch myself, then run through everything with the EleVen team to see that my vision is brought to life.
 In the end, we ask, ‘Is it an EleVen'?
 If the answer is yes, you'll find it at EleVen by Venus Williams."